 Accessible by foot and mountain-bike, the amount of vehicle traffic is limited to insure the most remote experience possible.
 The setting of the refuge provides a magical place to explore from, enjoy a sunset in summer after a days hiking or listen to wolves howling in the colder nights.
 The refuge was refurbished thanks the support of Rewilding Europe.

-The Terraegna refuge is open during the summer period, while during the autumn and spring is always wise to call our office to verify the opening.
+The Rifugio Terraegna is open during the summer period, while during the autumn and spring is always wise to call our office to verify the opening.
 It is mandatory to reserve for those who, even in the summer wanted to stay overnight.

 Monte Argatone (Path W3 PNALM) 1 h